 Provide the Best Feed Possible

 You are what you eat, and the same is true of horses.
-For a truly healthy horse, try to supply the best quality feed possible.
+If you want to help your horse live longer, try to supply the best quality feed possible.
 Giving your horse a quality feed can help to keep him healthier and can make his immune system stronger so that he’s better able to fight off illness and infection.

 Maximize Turnout Time